 The Council are not changing their current bylaws.
 To obtain consent to fly your drone, you will need to complete an application form and send to the Council who will process and approve the application on a case by case basis over PCC owned spaces.More information

-QLDC isn’t giving approvals for remote controlled aircraft (including drones) to fly over their parks, reserves and roads at present.
+QLDC isn’t giving approvals for remote controlled aircraft (including drones) to fly over their parks, reserves and roads at present, unless it is for a Commercial Film permit and the operator is certificated under Rule 102 of the Civil Aviation Act.
 They are working on a new policy that will consider all the implications for public spaces and the community who use them.
 In the meantime, if you wish to fly drones in the Queenstown Lakes District you will need to approach private landowners independently for their approval.
 It is important to note that CAA rules will still apply and must be adhered to including rules restricting use of remote controlled aircraft (including drones) within controlled airspace and within 4km of aerodromes.

 Provided you follow the Civil Aviation Authority (CAA) operating rules, Rotorua Lakes Council permits people to fly drones over their parks and reserves in a shielded operation except in specified parks located close to registered aerodromes.More information

-RPAS may not be flown over any land owned, controlled or managed by the Council (including reserves, parks and Council maintained public roadway areas) unless prior written permission has been obtained from the Council
+RPAS may not be flown over any land owned, controlled or managed by the Council (including reserves, parks and Council maintained public roadway areas) unless prior written permission has been obtained from the Council.
+RPAS may be flown in council Recreation Reserves if they are under 1kg and other conditions in the bylaw are met.

-Please see the following link for Selwyn District Council's statement of position on drone use in their regions.
+Please see the following link for Selwyn District Council's statement of position on drone use and application form to obtain permission to operate.

 Provided you follow the Civil Aviation Authority (CAA) operating rules and subject to conditions*, you have Tasman District Council’s permission to fly unmanned aircraft over Council land with the exception of Council offices and libraries; Council land managed as plantation forest; Mapua precinct and wharf area, and Waterfront Park; Washbourn Gardens; Pethybridge Rose Gardens; Takaka Memorial Gardens; Council cemeteries; Motueka sandspit (Council owned portion.
 Refer to the Department of Conservation on rules for its portion of the spit); any Council land that is leased to another party (e.g. bowling greens, tennis courts, grazing licences); and any location on Council land during an organised gathering of people (including sporting events). *Further conditions for drone operations can be found on Tasman District Councils website.

-Provided you follow the CAA operating rules, you have Tauranga City Council’s permission to fly in Council parks and reserves, with the exception of: Memorial Park; Blake Park; Council cemeteries; and any active reserves when organised sports events or training are taking place.
+Provided you follow the CAA operating rules, you have Tauranga City Council’s permission to fly in Council parks and reserves, with the exception of: Memorial Park; Blake Park; Arataki Park; Council cemeteries; Local Roads; and any active reserves when organised sports events or training are taking place.
 Council may consider specific requests to fly over these areas.
-Many of our parks and reserves sit in the 4km zones around aerodromes – meaning that if you want to fly there, you will either need to stick to shielded operation (stay low etc.), or to obtain Air Traffic Control permission and a pilot licence.The CAA rule also says you need to get consent from anyone you want to fly over (this can be given verbally).

 A consent is granted, without the need for individual application, in the following circumstances: The flying is within Geraldine Domain, Temuka Domain, Pleasant Point Domain, Sir Basil Arthur Park, Marchwiel Park, Ashbury Park, Aorangi Park, Centennial Park, Anzac Square, Caroline Bay, Caledonian Grounds, West End Park, Timaru Botanic Gardens and members of the South Canterbury Model Aeroclub may use their Redruth Airfield.
 Where the park borders a private residence, flying may not occur closer than ten metres to that boundary; The flying is carried out in a careful and considerate manner; and public events and sport will take priority over flying remotely piloted aircraft.
 For other Council controlled land consent may be granted to fly for a specific purpose and timeframe where the application is received in advance during normal working hours.
 This consent approval is delegated to the Unit Manager responsible for controlling that land.